apple-fritter/.conkyrc/README.md

 - `Source Code Pro:size=7`: Sets the font to "Source Code Pro" with a size of 7.

 ## Note
+The font and color choices in the file may not suit everyone's preferences.
+Users can modify the font and color settings to match their taste by changing the values in the corresponding sections.

 The network section uses variables that are specific to the system.
 If these variables are not defined, the section will not appear in the Conky output, as this Conky configuration file was designed for my personal use.
 It may require modification to work on other systems.

 ### See also